cyberark/conjur/design/authenticators_health_api.md

 - 502 Bad Gateway & 504 Gateway Timeout
     - Irrelevant as this is not a gateway.

-So response codes from the 4xx & the 5xx families aren't quite good.

-Another option is to return a 200 OK response.
-Yes, there is an error and 200 doesn't indicate that but the response body will.
-This also makes sense as the request itself succeeded and the server returned a response successfully so it makes sense to return a successful code.
+Although we'd like not to return 500 when possible i think there is no specific error code which tells the story here so we need to go with the general 500 Internal Server Error

-Conclusion: return 200 OK.
+Conclusion: return 500 Internal Server Error.